raystack/dagger/docs/advance/post_processor.md

 ##### `retain_response_type`

 If true it will not cast the response from Postgres Query to output proto schema.
-The default behaviour is to cast the response to output proto schema.
+The default behaviour is to cast the response to the output proto schema.

 * Example value: `false`
 * Type: `optional`